-Treatment of corneal neovascularization is a service provided for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities by Ophthalmic Partners.
+Treatment of corneal neovascularization is a service provided for patients in Philadelphia, Pennsylvania and the surrounding communities by Ophthalmic Partners.

 Corneal neovascularization is a corneal condition where oxygen deprivation and stress cause abnormal blood vessels to grow in the normally clear, translucent cornea.

 The main underlying cause is lack of oxygen to the cornea.
 Long-term use of contact lenses is a main contributor, but toxic contamination from lenses or solution, trauma or infection, chemical burns, or lens deposit buildup can also be a cause.
 When contact lenses or some other condition interferes with the transport of oxygen to the cornea, the eye responds by growing extra blood vessels to help supply oxygen and nutrients to the oxygen-depleted tissues.
 The longer a lens is worn (more than 10 hours a day), the greater the risk of corneal hypoxia (lack of oxygen) and the chance of developing corneal neovascularization.
 When blood vessels extend beyond 2mm from the margin of the cornea, the condition needs to be treated, or permanent intolerance to contact lens or vision loss can occur.

 Corneal neovascularization may also be caused by infections, trauma to the eye, chemical burns, immune system diseases and certain other eye conditions, such as uveitis, glaucoma and phthisis bulbi.

 WHAT ARE THE RISK FACTORS FOR CORNEAL NEOVASCULARIZATION?

 Due to the broad range of causes for corneal vascularization, anyone may develop this condition.

 HOW CAN CORNEAL NEOVASCULARIZATION BE PREVENTED?